SHD118/SHD118/README.md

 Portfolio: https://shd118.github.io/Portfolio/ | LinkedIn: https://www.linkedin.com/in/siddharth-desai-379040193/ </p>

 ## Description

-I am in the field of information technology and seeking to become a full-stack developer.
-Born and raised in NJ and recently moved to Colorado and currently working fully remote.
-Living with my lovely wife and a puppy named Hiro in Broomfield Colorado.
-I graduated from NJIT with a degree in Computer science.
-I spent most of my career at Lockheed Martin as an engineer and now coming close to my 2 year mark at PSEG.
-I am always a team player and often go out of my way to help others whenever I can.
-I love learning and can spend hours reading about topics that interest me such as hydroponics, philosophy, physics, technology and much more.
-One of my goals is to create a nonprofit to help promote hydroponics to areas around the world where soil isn’t rich and water is sparse.
-If my profile sparks interest and if I can contribute to your team feel free to reach out.
+Currently working in information technology, I am studying to become a full stack developer.
+I was born and raised in New Jersey but recently moved to Colorado with my lovely wife and dog.
+I graduated from New Jersey Institute of Technology with a degree in Computer Science.
+I spent most of my career at Lockheed Martin as an engineer until two years ago when I transitioned to PSEG as a technology engineer.
+I pride myself on being a team player and enjoy collaborating with others.
+I love learning and you will often find me reading about topics that interest me such as hydroponics, philosophy, physics, technology and more.
+One of my goals is to create a nonprofit to help promote hydroponics in areas around the world with poor soil and water is sparse.
+Interested by what you see?
+Reach out and let’s discuss how I can contribute to your team.

 ## Resume Link: [Resume](https://docs.google.com/document/d/1Ij2VfBNSyzIZ9crEK5QgT4pa1x6CXntlaTtKN9yqx_M/edit?usp=sharing)